Am I Bondable? Why Being Bondable is Important to Your Job Application

 - Jobs that involve sensitive client information, such as customers’ credit cards or banking details

 The word “bond” can have many meanings.
 In the criminal sense, a bond is a sum of money paid to guarantee a person’s appearance in court – example, “the prisoner was released on a $10,000 bond.”
 But in employment terms, a bond is a form of insurance that protects an employer from loss resulting from a fraudulent or dishonest act by an employee.
 As a potential employee, your ability to be insured by your new employer (and at a reasonable cost) is what makes you bondable.

 One example is a “contract bond,” which is very common in the construction industry.
 If you retain a company to complete your home renovation project, and the job doesn’t get done, the bond is paid directly to you, the insured.
 (Don’t feel too bad for the insurance company, though – after they pay your bond, they can seek legal recourse against the slacking company for the amount reimbursed!)

 The simple answer is that if you have no reason to believe you’re not bondable, you probably are.
 But there are several warning signs which could affect your ability to be bonded.
 These include poor credit history, payment delinquencies or even poor tax history.

-Probably the most common obstacle to being bonded is a criminal record.
+Perhaps the most common obstacle to being bonded is a criminal record.
 Having publicly visible charges or convictions attached to your name means your new employer will move on to more trustworthy applicants.
-If you’re in that situation, see if you qualify for a criminal record suspension (pardon) which will permanently seal your record from your new employer’s judgmental application forms.
+If you’re in that situation, see if you qualify for Pardons (Canada) services which will permanently seal your record from your new employer’s judgmental application forms.

-Chris Heringer is CEO and co-founder of Pardon Applications of Canada.
-Established in 2011, the A+ Accredited private firm with nationwide offices in Vancouver, Edmonton, Ottawa & Toronto has responded to and processed more than 75,000 record suspension inquiries and applications to make clients bondable.
+Chris Ketko is CEO and co-founder of Pardon Applications of Canada.
+Established in 2011, the A+ Accredited private firm with 14 nationwide offices across Canada has responded to and processed more than 475,000 record suspension inquiries and applications to help clients become bondable.